We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

-The American Academy of Allergy, Asthma & Immunology (AAAAI) reports that as many as 50 million people in the United States suffer from some type of allergic disease.
+The American College of Allergy, Asthma & Immunology (ACAAI) reports that over 50 million people in the United States have some type of allergy.

 Doctors don’t know why some people experience allergies.
-Allergies appear to run in families and can be inherited.
-If you have a close family member who has allergies, you’re at greater risk for developing allergies.
+Allergies appear to run in families, which means they can be inherited.
+If you have a close family member who has allergies, you’re at greater risk for developing them.

-Although the reasons why allergies develop aren’t known, there are some substances that commonly cause an allergic reaction.
+The reasons why allergies develop are unclear, but some substances are known to commonly cause an allergic reaction.
 People who have allergies are typically allergic to one or more of the following: